rachaelbay/Acropora-hyacinthus-transplant-experiment/README.md

 Description of files:

-FitnessStats.R\tAnalysis of survival and growth data GeneExpression.R\tWGCNA analysis and correlations with fitness data
+FitnessStats.R | Analysis of survival and growth data GeneExpression.RWGCNA | analysis and correlations with fitness data